duole93/fontfavorite-tier3/README.md

 PORT=5000
 REACT_APP_API_KEY=YOUR_API_KEY
 ```
-** NOTE: if you want to use different port, make sure to change the `proxy` of package.json in client folder to the port number of your choice.
+** NOTE: if you want to use different port, make sure to change the `proxy` of package.json in `client` folder to the port number of your choice.

 ### STEP 4: Start the project

--in terminal, nevigate to server folder and run the command
+-In terminal, nevigate to `server` folder and run the command

 `node server.js`

--in terminal, nevigate to client folder and run the command
+-In terminal, nevigate to client folder and run the command

 `npm start`